-Vertigo is a set of symptoms, affecting a person’s equilibrium, that are most likely based on one of several underlying condition, usually in the inner ear, but not always.
+Vertigo is a set of symptoms, affecting a person’s equilibrium, that is most likely based on one of several underlying conditions, usually in the inner ear, but not always.
 The symptoms labeled vertigo include dizziness, nausea, inability to walk straight, sense of spinning, etc. They can last for just a few minutes, for a couple of hours, or even for several days.
 They can leave and come back again.
 Most people who experience vertigo, understandably, are looking for any way to avoid feeling these symptoms.

 While many people have to deal with only this sensation of spinning (dizziness) during episodes, others struggle with additional symptoms including headaches, a racing pulse, sweating, ringing in the ears, vomiting, nausea, and jerky eye movements or blurred vision.

 Medical Causes of Vertigo

 Medically speaking, there are five main causes of vertigo: migraines or head injuries, inner ear issues or infections, benign paroxysmal positional vertigo (BPPV), vestibular neuritis and Labyrinthitis, and Meniere’s disease.
 All of them, except the migraines or head injuries involve the inner ear.

 BPPV is a result of calcium that builds up in the inner ear canals, causing dizziness for just a brief amount of time, usually from 20 seconds to one minute.
 It can also be exacerbated by moving the head to certain positions or by trauma to the head.
 Doctor’s can walk you through exercises that sometimes can relieve or get rid of this type of vertigo.

 Meniere’s disease is the condition in which the inner ear suffers from a build-up of pressure and fluid.
 This condition can also cause hearing loss and dizziness, along with ringing in the ears.